Man shot by ICE agents during California traffic stop arrested by FBI after hospital release, lawyer says

 Kolasinski said an attorney has been retained in El Salvador to investigate allegations that Mendoza Hernandez is wanted for questioning and “to verify finally, and clearly that there is no such order.”

 Mendoza Hernandez’s fiancée, Cindy, was able to speak to him Wednesday evening for the first time in an “emotional conversation,” according to Kolasinski.
-She was able to meet with him in the hospital on Thursday.
+She’s since been able to visit him in the hospital, she said.

 Mendoza Hernandez has undergone three surgeries after being shot about six times, including in the face, according to Kolasinski.